 Season series: This is the first of three meetings between the teams.
 They split a four-game season series in 2011-12.

 Downie, 25, had 13 points in 20 games for the Avs last season after being acquired via trade from the Tampa Bay Lightning.
-It’s expected he’ll be replaced by Chuck Kobasew in the lineup this evening.
+It’s expected he’ll be replaced by Chuck Kobasew in the lineup.

 Blue Jackets: Columbus suffered its first regulation loss of the season Wednesday night, when it suffered a 5-1 defeat at Phoenix.
 Fedor Tyutin opened the scoring for the Blue Jackets, but the Coyotes responded with five unanswered goals, including a hat trick by veteran Steve Sullivan.

-"We played a decent road game and then it unraveled and it unraveled quickly," said Columbus coach Todd Richards.
+"We played a decent road game and then it unraveled and it unraveled quickly," Columbus coach Todd Richards said.
 "We've got to do more to create offense.
 The breakdowns we had are things we covered and things we have executed in our first two games."

 "I think it's huge for us," said Avs goalie Semyon Varlamov, who made 28 saves.
 "We know L.A. has such a good team offensively and defensively, and they have a great goalie.
 It was a big game for us."